jshaw86/terraform-gke/README.md

 10. Verify if the cluster works, Run: `kubectl cluster-info`.

-If kubectl can connect to the cluster you can now start deploying apps to your GKE Cluster.

-If the cluster is working you should be able to see a result similar to the ff:
+If kubectl can connect to the cluster and If the cluster is working you should be able to see a result similar to the ff:
 ```
 Kubernetes master is running at https://35.185.180.68
 GLBCDefaultBackend is running at https://35.185.180.68/api/v1/namespaces/kube-system/services/default-http-backend/proxy